 At this time there has been no change to the Government’s requirements for Local Plan preparation.
 This includes a legal requirement to review Local Plans every 5 years.
 Although we will be discussing the possible impacts of the Covid -19 situation with the Government on Local Plan preparation, our current Local Plan will reach five years of age in November when our annual housing target will increase to 965 homes each year.
 It is therefore important that we continue to prepare the Local Plan to existing timeframes in order to meet our legal requirements.

-Our Strategic Planning team will be continuing their work on preparing a new Local Plan for the Horsham District, and the Local Plan Consultation (Regulation 18) will continue as planned until the closing date of 30 March 2020.
+Our Strategic Planning team will be continuing their work on preparing a new Local Plan for the Horsham District.
 All our advertised consultation events were completed before social distancing measures became necessary, and our Local Plan documentation and exhibition materials are still able to view on our website.
-There is no change to the availability of officers in Strategic Planning to discuss queries or concerns about the consultation process by telephone or email.
+There is no change to the availability of officers in Strategic Planning to discuss queries or concerns by telephone or email.
 Copies of the Local Plan also remain available for purchase.

 Horsham District Council is required by Government to provide for an unprecedented increase in the number of homes in the District.
 This is a huge challenge for the council.

-The current Draft Local Plan is for consultation purposes only.
-This means that it does not represent Council policy, and won’t yet have any significant bearing on decisions made on planning applications.
+The current Draft Local Plan which is currently being developed does not represent Council policy, and won’t yet have any significant bearing on decisions made on planning applications.

-It is important to note that although potential sites are listed in the draft consultation document, no choices have yet been made.
-The decisions of the Council on the sites eventually to be allocated will depend on the feedback we receive during this consultation.
+It is important to note that although potential sites are listed in the Draft Local Plan (Regulation 18) document, no choices have yet been made.
+The decisions of the Council on the sites eventually to be allocated will depend on the feedback we received during this period.

 In particular, there are a number of potential sites listed in the document, but it is anticipated that only some of these will ultimately be allocated for development.